ericsonga/APCSAReview/_sources/Unit10-Recursion/topic-10-1-recursion.rst

 Recursion
 -----------

 **Recursion** is when a method calls itself.
-The AP CS A exam usually has about 4-6 recursion problems.
+The AP CSA exam usually has about 4-6 recursion problems.
 You only need to know how to trace recursive methods (figure out what they return or print).
 You will *not* be asked to write a recursive method on the exam.

 .. toctree::
    :maxdepth: 3